tinymce/tinymce-docs/rtc/encryption.md

 ## Encryption key rotation and key hints

-> **Important**: The Real-Time Collaboration (RTC) configuration API is designed to support key rotation, but _keys cannot be rotated on demand_ at this time.
+> **Important**: The Real-time Collaboration (RTC) configuration API is designed to support key rotation, but _keys cannot be rotated on demand_ at this time.
 If this is important to you, please contact {{site.companyname}} to discuss how we can best provide on-demand key rotation support.

 Document collaboration may be performed in multiple sessions.
 For example, when a new version of {{site.productname}} is deployed it may be incompatible with existing sessions.
 Only one session will be active at a time but older sessions may still be used to bootstrap new sessions.
 As such, old keys cannot be discarded when a new key is requested.